IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ### Feature 4: Developer Documentation & Resources
 Provides quick access to snippets from Litecoin developer documentation, links to key resources, and answers to common technical questions for developers building on Litecoin.

+### Feature 5: Curated Knowledge Base
+A continuously updated library of well-researched, clearly written articles and data covering all aspects of Litecoin.
+This content is explicitly structured for optimal machine retrieval and serves as the primary source for the chatbot's answers.

 ## Project Milestones
 This project is organized into several key milestones.
 For detailed information on each milestone, please refer to the documents in the `cline_docs/milestones/` directory.